DanielCufino/devrel-public-workshops/README.md

 Welcome to Astronomer's [Apache Airflow®](https://airflow.apache.org/) ETL Quickstart! 🚀

-You will set up and run a fully functional Airflow project for **ReLeaf**, a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
+You will set up and run a fully functional Airflow project for a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
 This quickstart contains both, an ETL (extract-transform-load) pattern and a GenAI DAG to generate tree planting recommendations for anyone from individuals to large corporations 🌲🌳🌴!

 ![Screenshot of the Airflow UI showing the ETL DAG contained in this Quickstart](/img/3-0_airflow-quickstart-etl_full_dag.png)